Practical Activist Q&A: Noelle Fogg Elibol, Kitchen Table Advisors

 - March 22, 2021

-Noelle Fogg Elibol is Partnership Manager for Kitchen Table Advisors (KTA), a dynamic nonprofit fueling the economic viability of sustainable small farms and ranches in Northern California through practical business advising and trusted relationships.
-She’s developing partnerships for thriving next generation farm communities that are multi-racial, gender-diverse and are leading the way in building regional food economies that honor people and planet.
-She’s also a Bluestone Life customer who embodies the ethos of Practical Activists who are working every day for more viable communities and a healthier planet.
+Editor's note: Noelle Fogg Elibol is now Director at CCS Fundraising.
+When this blog post was originally written, she was Partnership Manager for Kitchen Table Advisors (KTA), a dynamic nonprofit fueling the economic viability of sustainable small farms and ranches in Northern California through practical business advising and trusted relationships.
+KTA builds partnerships for thriving next generation farm communities that are multi-racial, gender-diverse and are leading the way in building regional food economies that honor people and planet.
+Noelle is also a Bluestone Life customer who embodies the ethos of Practical Activists who are working every day for more viable communities and a healthier planet.

 Q: Last year during the pandemic, many Americans reconnected to the food supply chain, so it was a big year for small farmers across the country.
 What are you proudest of when you think about that and what your team at KTA has accomplished?

 A: There are a lot of silver linings to celebrate amidst the sadness of the last year – people recognizing the fragility of our industrialized food system and wanting to reconnect to local food and support small scale sustainable farmers is one of those silver linings.
 And yet, the pandemic has also highlighted and exacerbated the existing disparities in our society in so many ways, and many of these same disparities also affected small-scale farmers.
 It has either helped or hurt them depending on the markets they sell into, their ability to access social safety net programs like PPP (Paycheck Protection Program) or CFAP (Corona Virus Food Assistance Program), and their personal safety nets such as personal savings and the ability to tap into friends and family for help.